-In some limited cases insurance companies sell private health plans outside Open Enrollment that count as minimum essential coverage.
+In some limited cases insurance companies sell private health plans outside Open Enrollment that count as qualifying health coverage.

 - These plans meet all the requirements of the health care law, including covering pre-existing conditions, providing free preventive care, and not capping annual benefits.
 If you have one of these plans, you won’t have to pay the fee that people without coverage must pay.